 Click on the poster below to learn more about the different SASAP working groups:

 July 6: Call for Proposals for Round 2 released

 October 19: Synthesis projects announced and Round 2 projects commence through March 2018

 November: Meetings of all project teams in Alaska that include public stakeholder engagement

 January: Teams engaged in both rounds will meet at NCEAS and continue to consult stakeholders

 March: Round 2 projects finish.
 Final reports and other products from each Round will be made public in hard copy and online formats.
 There will be an initial public “rollout” of products at the Alaska Marine Science Symposium and Alaska Forum on the Environment

-Join Us for Salmon Day on February 15th, at the Alaska Forum on the Environment conference in Anchorage, Alaska to learn what SASAP and our partners are discovring about Alaska’s Salmon and People!
+Join Us for Salmon Day on February 15th, at the Alaska Forum on the Environment in Anchorage, Alaska to learn what SASAP and our partners are discovering about Alaska’s Salmon and People!
 For more information go to: http://www.akforum.org/